ccTLD - What does it mean?

 - Limited distribution: ccTLDs are usually limited to a specific country or region.
 This means that they may not be as widely used as other Domain extensionen such as .com or .org.
 This can lead to them appearing less trustworthy and fewer Traffic to the website.

-- Specific search results: Some search engines, such as Google, will consider ccTLDs to be geographically specific and therefore display them in search results for specific countries.
+- Specific Search results: Some search engines, such as Google, will consider ccTLDs to be geographically specific and therefore display them in search results for specific countries.
 This means that a website with a ccTLD may not be displayed in search results for other countries, which limits the visibility of the website.

 - Higher costs: In some countries ccTLDs can be more expensive than other domain extensions.
 This means that you have to spend more money to get a ccTLD to register.